itu-tid/lecture-notes/Lectures/Backends-and-the-Parse-Platform.md

 ## Project Work
-- Design a domain model for your project by creating an ER diagram
+- Design a domain model for your project by creating an ER diagram.
+The diagram will be part of your final report.
+Discuss your diagram with the staff.
+Make sure to keep it up to date as your project progresses.
+As you work on your implementation you will realize that you need to constantly refine it.
-- Start saving and loading data to and from the database
+- Create the tables corresponding to your ER diagram in Back4App
+- Start connecting your React application to your own Parse backend